 I won this Soap & Glory Heel Genius along with a couple of other Soap & Glory items when I just started blogging and I didn’t know a thing about Soap & Glory.
 I can’t say that it’s as amazing and marvelous as it claims to be but it’s not bad for the price (£5.50 here) and I’ve used it all up!
-The main issue I have with it and practically all foot creams is that is has that minty/mentholly smell and I find it really off-putting.
+The main issue I have with it and practically all foot creams is that is has that minty/menthol smell and I find it really off-putting.
 Can anyone find me a foot cream that isn’t minty?

 L’Erbolario Accordo Arancio Shower Gel

-I went to the only UK fanchise of the delightful LErbolario in Islington last week.
+I went to the only UK franchise of the delightful LErbolario in Islington last week.
 You can read more about that here if you missed it.
 Among all the glorious goodies that I brought home with me was this sachet of Arancio (orange) shower gel.
-To be perfectly frank the gel didn’t blow me away – sure it was orangey and bubbly but nothing remarkable but what I have totally fallen in love with is the illustrations that are so stunning on every product.
+To be perfectly frank the gel didn’t blow me away – sure it was orangey and bubbly but nothing remarkable what I have totally fallen in love with is the illustrations that are so stunning on every product.